Knowledge-Graph-Driven Data Synthesis for Low-Resource Software Development: A HarmonyOS Case Study: Evaluation

 \subsection{Experimental Setup}

 \parabf{Datasets.} In this study, we introduce the first dedicated HarmonyOS benchmark designed to assess the proficiency of LLMs in HarmonyOS programming.
-As no existing benchmark for HarmonyOS currently exists, As shown in the Figure~\ref{fig:dataset},we devoted approximately 300 human-hours to manually curate a comprehensive suite of tasks covering algorithms, graphics, gaming, and audio.
-Each task includes minimal yet essential test cases to rigorously evaluate code correctness and logical consistency.Specifically, for each sample in the benchmark, as illustrated in Figure~\ref{fig:benchmark_example}, it comprises a problem that requires a solution using HarmonyOS APIs, a corresponding code implementation, and a complete test script.
+Considering that existing low-resource frameworks such as Qt, ROS, and HarmonyOS lack publicly available benchmark, and given the relatively high accessibility of HarmonyOS documentation, we select HarmonyOS as the target framework for evaluation.
+As shown in the Figure~\ref{fig:dataset}, we devoted approximately 300 human-hours to manually curate a comprehensive suite of tasks covering algorithms, graphics, gaming, and audio.
+Each task includes minimal yet essential test cases to rigorously evaluate code correctness and logical consistency.
+Specifically, for each sample in the benchmark, as illustrated in Figure~\ref{fig:benchmark_example}, it comprises a problem that requires a solution using HarmonyOS APIs, a corresponding code implementation, and a complete test script.

 Moreover, when executing the benchmark, we employ the prompt illustrated in Figure ~\ref{fig:eval_prompt}, which facilitates the construction of testable code based on the unit tests to verify whether the implementation passes.